 From Discussion: During the July 2014 session, new SAPs for estimated throughput of an existing or potential connection were described within document 11-14-0792 proposing a resolution for CID 3309.
 As part of the discussion of that document, two major concerns arose about the general nature of the proposal.
 The first was the question of directionality of the estimate of throughput and the second question was concerning the accuracy of the estimate and the consistency of estimates across implementations.

-The AverageMSDUSizeDownlink/ value of -1 and 0 were debated as to the what they mean and how they would be used.
+The AverageMSDUSizeDownlink/ AverageMSDUSizeUplink value of -1 and 0 were debated as to the what they mean and how they would be used.

 Discussion on the need for some maximum limits or how to indicate that what is being calculated is the best guess.